 Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the blue.
 I was a man with a jet pack on his way to the moon and had about two years to get there.
 “What will you write?” some asked.
 I hadn’t a clue.
 “Short things,” I replied.
 “Short stories, essays, things like that.”
 Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school letting out for the summer.
 I hadn’t thought far enough ahead for it to be courage.

-Writing, I’d quickly learn, was akin to performing to an empty house and, a few months into it, hungry for applause, I took to imposing my work on others at every opportunity.
+Writing, I’d soon discover, was akin to performing to an empty house and, a few months into it, hungry for applause, I took to imposing my work on others at every opportunity.
 A couple of times, I cornered and read to former colleagues in their offices.
-Mostly, though, I imposed on groups of partiers, and there were lots of parties that summer, so lots of opportunities.
+Once, I even cornered a guy at the end of a bar.
+Mostly, though, I imposed on groups of partiers, and there were parties galore, that summer, so I’d lots of opportunities.
 “Would you mind if I brought along and read some of my stuff to the group?”
 I’d ask.
 What could they say?

 more at http://www.dkzn.net/dkzn/here_by_the_window.html